Rent vs Buy - Choosing the Right Home

 - Interest Rates: How much can you make on your money and how much will you pay on your mortgage.

-- Appreciation/Depreciation of housing prices: Housing prices dropped sharply in 2006 and only in 2012 did we see an increase in the average national price of property.
-There are expectations that 2013 will have an increase in housing prices.
+- Appreciation/Depreciation of housing prices: Housing prices dropped sharply in 2006 and only in 2011 did they start to increase.

 - Appreciation/Depreciation of rental prices: Just as housing prices are hard (impossible) to predict, so are rental prices.